Hello, we are

 Named after James Ledward, one of the city’s most prominent supporters of LGBTQ+ rights, this new and exciting space will be a lasting tribute to his memory and the huge contribution he made to our entire community.

-From the building itself – light, modern and accessible – to the services and cultural activities for which it will be home – The Ledward Centre will live and breathe the values that make the full spectrum of Brighton’s LGBTQ+ communities so confident, vibrant and proud.
+From the building itself – light, modern and accessible – to the services and cultural activities for which it will be home – The Ledward Centre lives and breathes the values that make the full rainbow of Brighton’s LGBTQ+ communities so confident, vibrant and proud.

 Haydn Golden – Unsplash.com